MichaelTClifton/testingGit/readme.txt

 hello, how are you?
-It's pretty nice out today!
+It's bad out today.